joshbegley/nyt-latest/README.md

 `New England thrashed the Tennessee Titans for its sixth consecutive victory, improving to 8-4 and taking over first place in the A.F.C.
 East.`\
 https://nytimes.com/2021/11/28/sports/football/patriots-titans-score.html?searchResultPosition=3

-**Mikaela Shiffrin Has a Slalom Record, and, Finally, a Rival**\
+**Mikaela Shiffrin Has a World Cup Record, and, Finally, a Rival**\
-`Shiffrin tied the career record for World Cup wins in a single discipline, beating Petra Vlhova of Slovakia, the sport’s reigning overall champion.`\
+`Shiffrin tied the career record for World Cup wins in a single discipline, slalom, beating Petra Vlhova of Slovakia, the sport’s reigning overall champion.`\
 https://nytimes.com/2021/11/28/sports/skiing/mikaela-shiffrin-slalom-vlhova.html?searchResultPosition=4

 **The Giants and Jets Both Won, but Which Team Was More Enjoyable?**\